andreasvarga/DescriptorSystems.jl/README.md

 ## About

-`DescriptorSystems.jl` is a collection of Julia functions for numerical computations related to generalized state-space (descriptor) system representations of the continuous-time form
+`DescriptorSystems.jl` is a collection of Julia functions for numerical computations related to generalized state-space (descriptor) system representations in the continuous-time form

      Edx(t)/dt = Ax(t) + Bu(t) ,
      y(t)      = Cx(t) + Du(t) ,